vitelabs/vite-wiki/docs/tutorial/contract/debug.md

 ### Create Contract

-Write contract in Solidity++ and save into the same directory with start script
+Write contract in Solidity++ and save into a ".sol" file under the same directory with start script

 ```bash
 ## Create contract from c1.sol with test account(created during startup)